Ole Seehausen, University of Bern, Institute of Ecology & Evolution, Switzerland -- The genomic basis of quantum speciation in Lake Victoria cichlids

 Maeva Gabrielli, Universite Paul Sabatier -- Contributions of gene flow and selection to the genomic landscape of incipient lineages in an island bird

-Eric Garcia, University of California Berkeley -- Genomic Analysis of Disjunct Marine Fish Populations of the Northeastern Pacific and Sea of Cortez
+Eric Garcia, University of California Santa Cruz -- Genomic Analysis of Disjunct Marine Fish Populations of the Northeastern Pacific and Sea of Cortez

 Aparna Lajmi, National Centre for Biological Sciences, India -- Climate drives adaptive diversification in a continental radiation of Hemidactylus geckos in Peninsular India

 James Stroud, Florida International University -- Complex character displacement driven simultaneously by natural and sexual selection: Insights into the origins of phenotypic diversity in adaptive radiations

 Poster abstract submission is now closed.
 Posters must be between 24 to 48 inches wide, and 24 to 36 inches tall.

 Besides your subscription to the Journal of Heredity, the Association hosts a yearly symposium, and provides special awards towards programs and education.

 Learn about all the benefits.